evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Drivetrain

-Xiaomi SU7 Pro has a rear-wheel drive system supported by one motor on the rear axle.
+Xiaomi SU7 has a rear-wheel drive system supported by one motor on the rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 150 mm.

 ### Steering

-Dynamic steering is a standard feature on the Xiaomi SU7 Pro.
+Dynamic steering is a standard feature on the Xiaomi SU7.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes